Merkel set for fourth term as far-right surges

-(CNN)German Chancellor Angela Merkel is on course for a fourth term in office against the backdrop of a surge in support for the far-right, exit polls in the German election suggest.
+Berlin (CNN)German Chancellor Angela Merkel is on course for a fourth term in office against the backdrop of a surge in support for the far-right, exit polls in the German election suggest.

 Merkel's CDU party and its sister CSU are predicted to be the largest in the German parliament, the Bundestag, with 33.5% of the seats.
 The CDU's coalition partner, the SPD, fell to 21%, a result met with shock at the party's headquarters.